thinhhoang95/geometric-quadrotor/readme.md

 ### Getting started
 Open the Simulink project, then navigate to SML Quadrotor Simulations, Synthesis and pick one of the two examples: attitude tracking or position tracking.

+Detailed documentation of the software can be found in my thesis at https://www.researchgate.net/publication/325655279_Application_and_simulation_of_nonlinear_geometric_control_for_Quadrotor_UAVs.
+Chapter 4 describes the inputs ant outputs of the blocks.
+Users interested in theoretical foundation might find chapter 3 helpful.

 ### License
 Copyright 2018 (c) NeuralMetrics SA